wp-staging/wp-staging/readme.txt

 == Screenshots ==

 1. Step 1.
-Create new staging site
+Create new WordPress staging site
 2. Step 2.
 Scanning your website for files and database tables
 3. Step 3.
-Staging site creation in progress
+Wordpress Staging site creation in progress
 4. Finish!

 == Changelog ==

+= 0.9.8 =
+* New: Tested up to WP 4.4
+* New: New debug mode in settings

+= 0.9.7 =
+* Fix: Change backend link to https://wordpress.org/plugins/wp-staging/ when using an outdated version of the plugin
+* New: Tested up to WP 4.3.1

+= 0.9.6 =
+* New: Show notice when there is not enough disk space for a clone
+* Fix: PHP Error on 32bit systems: "disk_free_space(): Value too large for defined data type"
+* Fix: Copying process of larges files gets interupted sometimes due undefined variable
+* Fix: Define width and height for the system info export formular
+* Fix: Cannot redeclare deleteDirectory()

 = 0.9.5 =
 * Fix: Option for cloning sites which are moved into a subdirectory was not working on several systems